 Nestled in the heart of Bommer Canyon is part of the old Irvine Ranch Cattle Camp.
 Some of the original structures exist today, adding to the rustic feel of the Canyon.
 Bommer Canyon is also an important preservation area for many local plants and wildlife, including several endangered species.
 The cattle camp area is available for rental.
 Click here for map & directions.

 Bommer Canyon is the perfect location for your next special event.
 This rustic, former Cattle Camp is a wonderful setting for parties, company picnics, weddings, family reunions and campouts.
-The fifteen-acre facility includes picnic tables sheltered by a lush sycamore canopy, a covered stage area, a barbeque pit, a large Chuck Wagon suitable for food preparation and service, a sand volleyball court, horseshoe pits, a fire ring and lots of open space.
+The fifteen-acre facility includes picnic tables sheltered by a lush sycamore canopy, a covered stage area, a barbecue pit, a large Chuck Wagon suitable for food preparation and service, a sand volleyball court, horseshoe pits, a fire ring and lots of open space.

 For availability and pricing information call Facility Reservations at 949-724-6620.